 Help to Buy: ISA

 In December 2015 the government launched a ‘Help to Buy: ISA (Individual Savings Account)’ to help first time buyers save for a deposit.
-Putting your money into the ISA allows the government to boost your savings by 25%, with a capped contribution at £3000 (i.e. you save £12,000 and they will top it up with £3,000 to give a total of £15,000).
+Putting your money into the ISA allows the government to boost your savings by 25%, with their contribution capped at £3000 (i.e. you save £12,000 and they will top it up with a maximum of £3,000, to give a total of £15,000).

 Who is eligible?